samaita/blog/content/posts/how-i-built-address-quality-api-to-read-indonesian-addresses.md

 ## One Phrase Can Point to Several Locations

-Finding a name isn't the same as knowing which place the writer meant.
+Each recognized evidence helps the engine understand the address.
+But recognizing a name doesn't mean we already know which place the address writer meant.

-Each recognized phrase may point to one or more administrative entities.
-The engine compares their hierarchies and groups compatible matches into unique candidates.
+One evidence may match one or more administrative entities.
+For each match, the engine follows its administrative hierarchy and adds that hierarchy as a **candidate**.

-`Citarum`, `Bandung Wetan`, `Kota Bandung`, and `Jawa Barat` belong to the same administrative chain.
-Together, they form one candidate:
+For example, Citarum, Bandung Wetan, Kota Bandung, and Jawa Barat all point to the same administrative chain:

 ```text
 Jawa Barat